Radek Faksa: Amateur

-Faksa attended the Dallas Stars' training camp ahead of the 2013–14 season but was re-assigned back to the Rangers before the season started.
-Upon being returned to juniors, Faksa tallied a hat-trick to lead the Rangers 5-3 over the Oshawa Generals and improve their record to 2–1–0.
+Faksa attended the Dallas Stars' training camp ahead of the 2013–14 season but was reassigned back to the Rangers before the season started.
+Upon being returned to juniors, Faksa tallied a hat-trick to lead the Rangers 5–3 over the Oshawa Generals and improve their record to 2–1–0.
 By late December, Faksa was leading the team with 14 goals and 11 assists for 25 points.
 On 10 January 2014, Faksa was traded by Kitchener to the Sudbury Wolves in exchange for fellow Czech Dominik Kubalík and two second-round draft picks.
 He finished the season with a combined 21 goals and 27 assists through 59 games with the Rangers and Wolves.
 He also added one goal and two assists for three points over five postseason games with Sudbury.
-On 2 April, Faksa was re-assigned to the AHL for the remainder of the 2013–14 season.
+On 2 April, Faksa was reassigned to the AHL for the remainder of the 2013–14 season.
 He scored his first professional goal on 12 April against the San Antonio Rampage to help lead the Stars to their 11th consecutive win.